wlav/cppyy/doc/source/installation.rst

     directly) needs to be opened from within an environment with MSVC setup, otherwise the compiler will not be accessible.

-When installing from source, the only requirement is full support for C++11 (e.g. minimum gcc 4.8.1 on GNU/Linux), but older compilers than the ones listed for the wheels have not been tested.
+When installing from source, the only requirement is a compiler that supports C++14, this in order to build LLVM.

 With CPython on Linux or MacOS, probably by far the easiest way to install cppyy, is through conda-forge on `Anaconda`_ (or `miniconda`_).